An Inclusive Notion of Text: Acknowledgements

 \section{Acknowledgements}

-This study is part of the InterText initiative\footnote{https://intertext.ukp-lab.de} at the UKP Lab.
-It has been funded by the European Union under the Horizon Europe grant \#101054961 (InterText), and the LOEWE Distinguished Chair “Ubiquitous Knowledge Processing” (LOEWE initiative, Hesse, Germany).
+This study is part of the InterText initiative\footnote{\url{https://intertext.ukp-lab.de}} at the UKP Lab.
+The study has been funded by the LOEWE Distinguished Chair “Ubiquitous Knowledge Processing” (LOEWE initiative, Hesse, Germany) and co-funded by the European Union (ERC, InterText, 101054961).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.